 We’ll discuss 6 of those reasons in this blog, largely focused around myths and misconceptions my team and I have been hearing since the delay was first announced.
 CPA firms can use these as talking points with your clients when discussing their preparation for the new lease standard.

 1. You’re underestimating the time necessary

-December 2020 might sound like a long way away, but one of the biggest lessons we should take from public organization implementations is the time involved.
-We all underestimated the time and effort it would take to implement this new standard, so my advice to private companies is to begin initial preparations now.
+December 2021 might sound like a long way away, but one of the biggest lessons we should take from public organization implementations is the time involved.
+We all underestimated the time and effort it would take to implement this new standard, so my advice to non-public companies is to begin initial preparations now.

 2. You may be making this common mistake

 Another essential takeaway from public organizations’ implementation experience is the impact of the new lease standard’s predecessor, ASC 840.
 The problem is that many organizations did not fully implement ASC 840, which means they do not have an accurate picture of their lease portfolio.
 Plus, without ASC 840 compliance, organizations cannot use practical expedients provided by FASB to simplify the transition to the new standard.